-Ever thought you’ve seen a strawberry up close?
-Well… you haven’t seen it up close like this!
+Ever seen a strawberry up close?
+Well, you probably haven't seen it up close like this!

 This spectacular image was taken by photographer Alexey Kljatov; he explains how he took the photo: